Ethics adviser to scandal-hit UK leader Boris Johnson quits

 Johnson still faces a parliamentary ethics probe that could conclude he deliberately misled Parliament over “partygate” — traditionally a resigning offense

-Geidt’s predecessor as ethics adviser, Alex Allan, also quit, stepping down in November 2020 after the prime minister ignored his finding that a Cabinet member had bullied her staff and broken the ministerial code of conduct — also usually a resigning offense.
+Geidt’s predecessor as ethics adviser, Alex Allan, also quit, stepping down in November 2020 after the prime minister ignored his finding that a Cabinet member, Home Secretary Priti Patel, had bullied her staff and broken the ministerial code of conduct — also usually a resigning offense.

 “For the prime minister to lose one adviser on ministers’ interests may be regarded as a misfortune.
 To lose two looks like carelessness,” said Conservative lawmaker William Wragg, a critic of Johnson.